 When it comes to having a proper understanding of protein today, I equate it with the phenomenon of growing up and learning the truth or big picture story about some topic.
 There comes a time in the growing up process where we must take accountability for our own thoughts and ideas, rather than simply depend on the ideas of others.
 Our society is awakening today.
 We are evolving in every area on our planet.
 The topic of protein is no exception.

 But there comes a time to grow up and learn the facts.
-As our human race matures, more of us are beginning to think for ourselves.
+As our human consciousness evolves, more of us are beginning to think for ourselves.
 We are becoming more accountable for our personal view and understanding of the world.
-We are asking more questions and seeking more answers; answers that various external sources, organizations and institutions are not always able, ready or willing to provide us with.
+We are asking more questions and seeking more answers; answers that various external sources, organizations, and institutions are not always able, ready, or willing to provide us with.

 So if you are ready to be an independent thinker, I invite you to release the old paradigms and conditioning.
 Open your mind, sharpen your skills of discernment and become a consciously thinking human being.
 Don’t live life unconsciously based on the ideas of others.
 Empowerment and liberation come with taking personal responsibility.

-If you would like to go even deeper into this topic and learn more about protein with respect to quantity, quality and sources to make the healthiest choices, check out my online protein class: Protein: Too Much?
+If you would like to go even deeper into this topic and learn more about protein with respect to quantity, quality, and food sources to make the healthiest choices, check out my online protein class: Protein: Too Much?
 Too Little?